obniz/obniz/doc/ble-central-characteristic.md

 ## \[await] characteristics.readWait()
 It reads data from the characteristic.
 The returned value appears in the callback function (onread).
-If reading succeeds an Array with data will be returned, but if it fails undefined will be returned.
+If reading succeeds an Array with data will be returned.
+It throws an error when failed.

 ```Javascript
 // Javascript Example